-Figure 3.
-Pierce's disease ratings of LPS pretreated plants.
+Figure 7.
+Pierce's disease ratings of LPS pre-treated plants.
 Mean disease ratings of Cabernet Sauvignon grapevines pre-treated with wild type or wzy mutant LPS (50μg/mL), then challenged at 4 or 24hr post LPS treatment.
 We inoculated 24 vines/treatment/time point.
 Disease ratings were taken at 12 weeks post-challenge.
-The LPS pre-treated plants are significantly delaved symptom in development, compared with plants that did not receive pre-treatment.
+The LPS pre-treated plants are significantly delayed in symptom development, compared with plants that did not receive pre-treatment.
 Bars represent standard error of the mean.